seanlynch/holodeck/README.md

 ## Example session

-Note that the responses depend a lot on the model and prompt, so you will probably have to play with those to get reasonable results.
-The model I'm running right now probably embellishes too much.
+Note that the responses depend a lot on the model and prompt, so you will probably have to play with those to get reasonable results, though the results seem more stable now that I've implemented history and added examples to the beginning of the history.

 ```
 $ venv/bin/python -m holodeck